owtaylor/flatpak-module-tools/README.md

 path to container.yaml - defaults to `./container.yaml`

 **--flatpak-metadata**
 how flatpak metadata should be stored.
-Defaults to `annotations`.
+Defaults to `both`.
 Using only labels require Flatpak >= 1.6.

 **--stream**